linlinzhao/linlinzhao.github.io/_posts/2021-01-20-jinja-report.md

 > The name Jinja was chosen because it’s the name of a Japanese temple and temple and template share a similar pronunciation.
 It is not named after the city in Uganda.

 In a nutshell, Jinja bridges our Python code and html files which will be shown to end users.
-By placing placeholders `{{ ... }}` in a html template, in Python, Jinja can pass actual values to the placeholders when rendering html files.
+By placing placeholders `{{ variable }}` in a html template, in Python, Jinja can pass actual values to the placeholders when rendering html files.
 If this sounds too abstract, the concept will become clear when we see the code later.

 ## A concrete but simple example